shoui520/shoui520.github.io/docs/monolingual.md

 Primarily in the AJATT community, there’s this one piece of advice:

 ### The “Throw away the bilingual dictionary forever, and start using the monolingual dictionary straight away!”
 Approach
+This is something Khatzumoto of AJATT proposed.

-I mean, if you read novels, this may be an OK approach.
-Because you will already be familiar with those words, because novels generally just have more words than anime and manga.
+I mean, if you read novels, this may be a pretty good approach, because you will already be familiar with the words, because novels generally just have more words than anime and manga.
 If you only watch anime and read manga, this may prove to be quite frustrating.
-When this piece of advice was put out.
-Yomichan didn’t exist.
+When this piece of advice was put out, Yomichan didn’t exist.
 So people in that time would have found this piece of advice terrible and tiring to constantly look up everything in the definitions.

-This isn’t a fundamentally flawed approach, I think it’s pretty good how it says “just read the dictionary more bro lololo”, because that’s exactly what you need to do.
+This isn’t a fundamentally flawed approach, I think it’s pretty good how it says “just read the dictionary more!”, because that’s exactly what you need to do.

 I just disagree with throwing away the bilingual dictionary completely, because you still need it in the beginning of the monolingual transition.

-**I recommend learning words within definitions using a bilingual dictionary.**

-If you’re feeling adventurous, you can use the monolingual dictionary for looking up words in monolingual dictionaries if you want.
-I try to use monolingual dictionaries as much as I *can*.

 ### The Morphman Approach
 no

 ### What you SHOULD do

 How did I learn how to be comfortable with monolingual dictionaries?
-I read more.
+I read more. (novels, light novels, visual novels)

 When I read more novels I got more used to written Japanese, and when I looked up words, they were in monolingual, so when I learned more words, I got better at using the monolingual dictionary.
 Huh?
 Yeah.
 It’s really that simple.
 Read more.
 Read the novel more = reading the dictionary more because you need a dictionary to read novels :)

 ### >What did you do when you came across a word you didn’t know in the definition?

 I looked it up with Yomichan.
 I tried reading the monolingual definition.
-If there were too many words I didn’t know in the definition,  I looked at the English definition (as a last resort) and moved on.
+If there were too many words I didn’t know in the definition, I just looked at the English definition (as a last resort) and moved on.
 You just need to keep doing this.
 REPETITION.
 Read more books.
 You will get comfortable with the monolingual dictionary if you just read a lot.
 Yes.
 Read more.
 Read a lot.
 That’s all there is to it.
 Yomichan just makes the process easier, you don’t waste your energy manually searching, instead your energy goes into actually reading.
 That’s why I recommend using Yomichan.

 ### >Soo… what’s the best way to approach monolingual?